Binary Executable Files

 Exercise 3

 The LIEF library allows extensive manipulation of binary files, including ELF objects.
-Using LIEF, make a small python script that prints information about an ELF, that may be relevant for future reverse engineering tasks.
+Using LIEF, make a small python script that prints information about an ELF, that may be relevant for your future reverse engineering tasks.

 In particular, determine: